zokam1411/milestone-project-3/README.md

 ### Existing features:

+This application has different features for different users.
+User status determines what kind of functions a given user has:
+- Guest - unregistered / not logged in user with minimum permissions.
+- User - registered in database and logged in to application.
+- Moderator - User with higher level of permissions.
+The moderator ensures that the content of the website is in accordance with the rules and the law.
+- Admin has the highest level of permissions.

-1. Create features:
+#### Create features:

 <details>
 <summary>Guest:</summary>

-Guest user can create new user in database thanks to registration form and log in to app.
-Guest user can see PLACE AD button but after click he will be redirected to Log In page.
+Guest can create new User in database thanks to registration form and then log in to app.
+Guest can see PLACE AD button but click will redirected to Log in page.

-- To register Guest user has to click register link located on navbar.
+- To register Guest has to click 'Register' link located on navbar.

 ![navbar](static/readmeimages/navbar.jpg)

-- Registration page will show up, Guest user can choose username and password.
+- Registration page will show up, Guest can choose username and password.

 ![registration](static/readmeimages/registration.jpg)

-- After successfully registration, user will be able to log in to app.
+- After successfully registration, Guest will be able to log in to app using details provided on registration.

 ![login](static/readmeimages/login.jpg)
 </details>

 <details>
-<summary>Logged in User / Moderator:</summary>
+<summary>User / Moderator:</summary>

-Logged in users or Moderators can create new ads.
+Logged in Users or Moderators can create new ads.

-- To place new ad user has to click PLACE AD.
+- To place new ad User has to click PLACE AD button that is located on navbar.

 ![Login navbar](static/readmeimages/navbar-log.jpg)